Top 10 Props or Costume Mistakes in Famous Films

 Oops!
 Haha.
 One is largely amused.

-The movie is set in Poland, I don't know if this was a trend at all.
-I mean, over here in German speaking countries shaving your armpits or lower regions wasn't even a thing until the 21st century.
+The movie is set in Poland.
+I don't know if this was a trend at all.
+I mean, over here in German-speaking countries, shaving your armpits or lower regions wasn't even a thing until the 21st century.

-I don't remember women being very hairy...is that a European thing?
+I don't remember women being very hairy.
+Is that a European thing?

+Very cool list, except for this item.
 Go to Google Images and enter "1960's girls jeans cutoff Raquel", and you will see the super-world famous Raquel Welch wearing them way back when.
-Or try "Dawn Wells cutoff jeans" to see "Mary Ann" from Gilligan's Island.
-There is even one photo of Raquel Welch auditioning for Gilligan's Island wearing them, now that would have been something.
-They were quite popular during the 1960's, and this often-cited non-mistake seems to be a case of poor original research.
-The style experienced a major upswing in popularity behind the 1980's T.V. show "Dukes of Hazzard" and the female star wearing what became known as "Daisy Dukes".
+Try "Dawn Wells cutoff jeans" to see "Mary Ann" from Gilligan's Island.
+There is even one photo of Raquel Welch auditioning for Gilligan's Island wearing them.
+That would have been something.